Streamilator/Streamilator/README.md

-# Scratchify
+# Streamilator
-Scratchify is a streaming service coded in Scratch 3.0!
+Streamilator is a streaming service coded in Scratch 3.0!

 Logo credited to M.D. on the Meower Media Co.
 Discord